Parth Samthaan: Career

-He is all set to make his Bollywood debut with the upcoming film Ghudchadhi.
+Samthaan made his Bollywood debut with the film Ghudchadi.

+In April 2025, Samthaan became a part of the crime thriller show CID playing the character of ACP Ayushman.
+He initially rejected the role after being offered because of his unreadiness to take such a big role.
+Additionally, Samthaan admitted feeling 'awkward' around senior actors like Dayanand Shetty and Aditya Shrivastava, who have been a part of the show for long.
+Since December 2025, Samthaan portrayed Mahid in Colors TV's family drama Seher – Hone Ko Hai.

 Media

 In 2015, Samthaan was placed 11th in Eastern Eye's Top 50 Sexiest Asian Men List.

 He was ranked 3rd in Times of India's 25 "Most Desirable Men on Television" List, 2018.
 In 2019, he was listed 2nd on the same list and maintained his position at 2nd rank in 2020 as well.

 He was also ranked in The Times Most Desirable Men at No. 22 in 2019, at No. 20 in 2020.